emilkerren/Portfolio/emilkerren.se/resume.md

 **Axis Communications, Test engineer**
 _April 2025 - ongoing_
-- Reforming and maintaining testautomation framework for APIs used to gather product information
+- Developing a testautomation framework for APIs used to gather product information
 - Manual testing of UI

   _Methods and Tools Used:_ JavaScript/Chai/Axios, Github Actions

 **DevPort(subconsultant), Tester**